ENCODE-DCC/atac-seq-pipeline/docs/input.md

     // Skip dup removal in a BAM filtering stage.
     "atac.no_dup_removal" : false,

+    // Name of mito chromosome.
+THIS IS NOT A REG-EX! you can define only one chromosome name for mito.
+    "atac.mito_chr_name" : "chrM",

-    // Regular expression to filter out reads
+    // Regular expression to filter out reads with given chromosome name (1st column of BED/TAG-ALIGN)
-    // Any read that matches with this reg-ex pattern will be removed from outputs "atac.regex_filter_reads" : "chrM",
+    // Any read with chr name that matches with this reg-ex pattern will be removed from outputs
+    // If your have changed the above parameter "atac.mito_chr_name" and still want to filter out mito reads,
+    // then make sure that "atac.mito_chr_name" and "atac.regex_filter_reads" are the same.
+    "atac.regex_filter_reads" : "chrM",

     // Subsample reads (0: no subsampling)